chihyang/CPP_Primer/chap03/README.md

 > Explain how whitespace characters are handled in the _string_ input operator and in the _getline_ function.

+- The _string_ input operator reads and discards any leading whitespace(e.g., spaces, newlinew, tabs).
+It then read characters until the next whitespace character is encountered.
+- The _getline_ function reads the given stream up to and including the first newline and stores what is read--not including the newline--in its _string_ argument.
+After _getline_ sees a newline, even if it is the first character in the input, it stops reading and returns.
+If the first character in the input is a newline, then the resulting _string_ is the empty _string_.

 ##Exercise 3.4

 > Write a program to read two _strings_ and report whether the